 13 Sola Del Sol

-Draft 2019.10.10.01 — The wagon from Bon Abbi passed a smaller road that led south of Lake Marablain.
-The trail was once used to harvest trees for the Midland walls.
+The wagon from Bon Abbi passed a smaller road that led south of Lake Marablain.
+The trail led to where builders harvested trees for the Midland walls many seasons ago.
 Today, it allowed travelers to avoid passing through the city.
-Eva was sure Luka camped somewhere here.
+Eva was sure Luka camped somewhere in this area.

 She always marveled at the placement of Midland over the northern side of Marablain.
-A wall surrounded the entire city, with several buildings, on the east, extended over the water.
-The Ruelanders helped Midland maximize their space.
+A wall surrounded most of the city, except along the eastern edge of the lake.
+Smaller structures extended over into the lake, housing a pier and fishing vessels.

-It wasn’t too long before the driver slowed the horses to a gradual trot, and then stopping.
+Yet, Midland monitored everyone requesting to enter through their gates.
+Guards at the gates inspected cargo and asked visitors to state their business.
+It wasn’t too long before the driver slowed the horses to a gradual trot, finally stopping.
 A line of carts and people waited to enter the city.
 Most people were from Bon Abbi.
-Guards at the West Gates inspected cargo and asked visitors to state their business.

 Eva felt exposed, sitting in an open wagon.
 Men carrying swords fanned out among the crowd.
 “State your business,” one of the guards barked out, making her jump.

-“This is the Lady of Bon Abbi, here to visit with Sola Del Sol,” said the driver with pride.
+“This is the Lady of Bon Abbi, here to visit with Sola Del Sol,” said the driver with authority.

-The guard hesitated for a moment before acknowledging the statement was true.
-He looked over the wagon, and saw the young woman dressed in white flax linen. with a blue tunic.
-She looked like a noble.
+The guard hesitated for a moment while he looked over the wagon.
+He saw the young woman dressed in white flax linen with a blue tunic.
+She seemed to be a Noble.
 “My apologies, my Lady, for making you wait,” he offered.

 With little effort, he made the people in front of them stand aside to allow the wagon through.
 Eva started to say she was sorry but saw Theo shaking his hand.
 “This must be the ‘bad’ he spoke about,” Eva thought.